Pfizer · Generative AI · Enterprise SaaS

 The design challenge wasn't "how do you make this look good."
 It was "how do you design for trust in a system whose outputs marketers can't fully verify, inside a regulatory environment that doesn't move as fast as the technology."

-I orchestrated the UX architecture for Pfizer's generative AI marketing platform — leveraging cross-functional alignment across marketing, regulatory, and engineering stakeholders to implement a shared definition of "trustworthy AI output" inside a pharmaceutical review workflow.
-The real project was institutional: reframing AI adoption resistance as a transparency design problem, not a training problem, and standardizing that framing across teams before a line of production code shipped.
+I orchestrated the UX architecture for Pfizer's generative AI marketing platform.
+The real project was institutional: reframing AI adoption resistance as a transparency design problem — not a training problem — and standardizing that framing across marketing, regulatory, and engineering before a line of production code shipped.

 01 — Context & Constraints